findkit/findkit/packages/docs/docs/ui/setup.md

 ## Typescript and npm {#typescript}

-Here's a version that uses npm, Typescript and modal-free setup in a custom container:
+Here's a version which uses npm, Typescript and modal free config:

 <Codesandbox example="bundled/typescript" />